 Do you miss being home?

-I mean I'm very excited, though I do miss being home.
+I mean, I'm very excited, though I do miss being home.
 I signed myself up for all these things, and it feels good moving forward with the band.

-Anything else you are excited about?
+Anything elseyou are excited about?

 The thing I'm excited for right now, which is so stupid to say, but it has been like I downloaded so many movies and television shows and audiobooks to go through.
 I'm also excited for this European tour as we don't have to drive.
 I hope it reinstates some of my attention span, especially being in Europe with less cell phone service.
 Honestly one of the greatest parts of a European tour is that nobody in the States is awake when we are.

 Waking up here on a US tour means I'm waking up and just getting my bearings.
 I've been emailed and texted.
-I gotta catch up to the world around me, and so it's almost a little bit of suspended reality because you start the day and nobody at home is awake.
+I gotta catch up to the world around me, and so it's almost a little bit of suspended reality, because you start the day and nobody at home is awake.

 It is my favourite thing about going back home to Australia, a full day ahead.

 Yeah, it's nice to have a few moments, because I mean when you're on tour, not only are you having to deal with the people around you, but then you have to deal with everyone at home, as well as business.
-It's a kind of a nice change of pace.
+It's kind of a nice change of pace.
 It’s one of my selfish reasons for enjoying it.
 My reasons for enjoying a European tour is so fucking lame.

 How many people will be touring?